-Our estimation targets all six central moments from our reduced-form analysis: the local productivity response (Table 2, column (1)), the local employment and wage responses (Table 4, columns (1) and (2)), the global productivity response (Table 3, column (3)), and the global employment and wage responses (Table 4, columns (3) and (4)).
-As is often the case with just-identified models, the difference-in-differences regression coefficients from our estimated model exactly match the corresponding reduced-form estimates.
+(Table 4, columns (1) and (2)), the global productivity response (Table 3, column (3)), and the global employment and wage responses (Table 4, columns (3) and (4)).
+As our model is just identified, the difference-in-differences regression coefficients from our estimated model exactly match the corresponding reduced-form coefficients.